nicolewhite/nicolewhite.github.io_old/drafts/meetup-cluster-analysis.md

 Using [Mark Needham](http://www.markhneedham.com)'s London NoSQL Meetup groups dataset, I wanted to perform a cluster analysis of the meetup groups based on their shared topics.

 After starting the database locally, I explored its structure within my `R` environment.
-I can view the node labels and how they are connected by executing `summary` on the `graph` object and I can view any uniqueness constraints with [`getConstraint`]({{ site.url }}/RNeo4j/docs/get-constraints.html).
+I can view the node labels and how they are connected by executing `summary` on the `graph` object, and I can view any uniqueness constraints with [`getConstraint`]({{ site.url }}/RNeo4j/docs/get-constraints.html):

 ```r
 library(RNeo4j)